 Mamasita is situated above a 7/11 at the top of a stairwell.
 When it first opened its doors, it was the first restaurant in Australia to offer an alternative to Tex Mex style food.
 Since then, the Mexican craze has gone nationwide.
 But after all these years, Mamasita is still packed every night.
-If you love Mexican food, you really should check it out, but go there early at around 5 pm to avoid waiting hours for a table. and grab some of the best food and drink in Melbournes city centre.
+If you love Mexican food, you really should check it out, but go there early at around 5 pm to avoid waiting hours for a table which will allow you to grab some of the best food and drink in Melbournes city centre.

 Saké Restaurant & Bar Hamer Hall